grimmer0125/d4c-queue/README.md

   'asyncFun_arg2'
 );
 /**
  * in place 2, another event in event loop.
-Either async or normal
+Either async or
- * sync function is ok.
-E.g., pass a normal non-async function,
+ * non-async function is ok.
+E.g., pass a non-async function,
  * it will wait for asyncFun's finishing, then use await to get
  * the new wrapped async function's result.
  */